m-shames/m-shames/README.md

 I'm an independent data and research consultant with over a decade of applied experience.
 I specialize in the criminal legal system and reform evaluation, with methodological expertise in quantitative, qualitative, and computational methods.

-I'm also currently a PhD Candidate in Sociology & MS Candidate in Applied Statistics at Northwestern University (anticipated defense: May 2026), and a Research Fellow at [the Center for Neighborhood Engaged Research and Science](https://www.cornersresearch.org/).
+I'm also a PhD Candidate in Sociology & MS Candidate in Applied Statistics at Northwestern University (anticipated defense: May 2026), and a Research Fellow at [the Center for Neighborhood Engaged Research and Science](https://www.cornersresearch.org/).

 <!--
 ## Technical Skills